lucianistrati/Foreign-languages-resources/README.md

 # Foreign-languages-resources

-This repo contains some resources I've used alongside years in order to learn English, French, German, Spanish, Italian and Portuguesse up to various degrees of fluencies.
+This repo contains some resources I've used alongside years in order to learn English, French, German, Spanish, Italian and Portuguese up to various degrees of fluencies.

+# English